artainmo/web-development/backend/PostgreSQL/README.md

 ### Basics
 PostgreSQL is a relational database management system, meaning it stores data in tables and makes use of the SQL language.<br>
+PostgreSQL stores information on a dedicated database server instead of on a local file system.<br>
 SQL (Structured Query Language) is a programming language used to communicate with data stored in a relational database management system.<br>
 Other relational databases are mySQL, SQLite, SQL server, Oracle DB....<br> Because all use SQL or slight variations of it, learing to use one relational database also opens doors to other relational databases.<br>